 Students should be able to download a copy of the Chief Examiner’s report from the examining board’s website and ensure to download the correct report for the corresponding exam.

 Studying with your friends has many advantages and disadvantages.
 The positive aspects of group revision is that you can ask your friends questions about the topic on areas you don’t understand.
-Your friends will have different strengths and weaknesses to your own, meaning they can help you where you lack and you can do the same for them.
+Your friends will have different strengths and weaknesses of your own, meaning they can help you where you lack and you can do the same for them.
 If you are studying a different topic or subject, group study sessions can also be helpful as you can attempt to explain your subject to them – as they are completely unaware of the subject – and this practice can help you learn how to get your thoughts and answers out in constructed sentences.

 A disadvantage of group study sessions can be that your friends may become a distraction, and meeting up with them regularly can tempt you not to revise or do your work.
 If you are studying the same subject, your friend may already feel comfortable with a certain topic and need to focus on a different area, whereas you are not in the same position.
 You may end up revising different areas just because your friends are, or find you are not getting the full support that you need because you are in different places in your revision timetable, so maybe in that instance, independent study is best for you.